"""The core state representation.

 Returns:

-list[Atoms]: A list of ASE Atoms objects, one per batch
+list[Atoms]: A list of ASE Atoms objects, one per system

 """